wonderlili/pokemon-api-table-lab/README.md

 Follow the instructions below to make some magic!

 *Pro-tip: check out the "pry" gem to debug your program!
-Check out [this great blog post](http://www.alanmacdougall.com/blog/2012/06/08/interactive-debugging-with-pry/) or the [official documentation](http://pryrepl.org/) for more info.*
+Check out [this great blog post](http://www.alanmacdougall.com/blog/2012/06/08/interactive-debugging-with-pry/) or the [official pry documentation](http://pryrepl.org/) for more info.*

 ### Methods